maestro-insomnia/TVCG_Analysis_Code_Package/README.md

 1. validates the configured factors, levels, columns, and design cells;
 2. converts the outcome to numeric and reports conversion issues;
 3. removes rows missing the outcome or an enabled factor for that outcome analysis;
-4. fits the complete factorial linear model;
+4. fits the complete model implied by the enabled factors;
 5. tests residual normality using Shapiro–Wilk;
 6. tests variance homogeneity using Levene's test;
 7. selects ANOVA or ART-ANOVA according to the configuration;
-8. exports all enabled main effects and interactions;
+8. exports all main effects and every interaction available for the enabled factor count;
 9. calculates effect sizes;
-10. runs main-effect and interaction follow-up analyses;
+10. runs main-effect follow-up analyses and, for multi-factor designs, interaction follow-up analyses;
 11. calculates descriptive statistics;
 12. optionally conducts the unified correlation analysis; and
 13. writes the Excel workbook, figures PDF, logs, and diagnostics.